Aliases for HTR2B Gene

 GeneCards Summary for HTR2B Gene

 HTR2B (5-Hydroxytryptamine Receptor 2B) is a Protein Coding gene.
-Diseases associated with HTR2B include ocular hypotension and heart valve disease.
-Among its related pathways are Calcium signaling pathway and Signaling in Gap Junctions.
+Diseases associated with HTR2B include Ocular Hypotension and Heart Valve Disease.
+Among its related pathways are Peptide ligand-binding receptors and Serotonin Receptor 2 and ELK-SRF/GATA4 signaling.
 GO annotations related to this gene include G-protein coupled receptor activity and drug binding.
 An important paralog of this gene is HTR2C.

 UniProtKB/Swiss-Prot for HTR2B Gene